KCS-LLC/Arcane-Ascension-Puzzle-Spires/VerticalSlice/README.md

 The project is in a stable, compiling state.
 The core gameplay loop, combining procedural dungeon exploration with match-3 combat, is now implemented.

 ### Core Features Implemented:
 *   **Procedural Spire Generation:** The game creates a unique, multi-room floor layout for each run, governed by a set of robust rules.
-This includes a variety of room types (Combat, Puzzle, Trap, etc.) and guarantees unique, thematic door connections for each room.
+This includes an expanded variety of room types (Combat, Puzzle, Trap, Agility, Endurance, Magic, etc.) and guarantees unique, thematic door connections for each room.
 *   **Exploration Gameplay:** Players navigate between uniquely named rooms using a dedicated exploration screen.
 The system tracks visited and cleared rooms, preventing events from re-triggering and updating door labels to show the names of explored destinations.
 *   **Puzzle Board:** A fully functional 8x8 match-3 board.
 *   **Combat:** Players can match skull gems to deal direct damage to a monster.